dialohq/haha/h2inspect/doc.md

     - sends settings ack
     - opens a stream and sends DATA frame with length of 25_000
     - expects a connection error of FRAME_SIZE_ERROR

+ Sends settings with unknown setting, the other ones should still work and be processed

 ### 9. Flow control
 - [ ] Local window overflow